vkuznet/MLaaS4HEP/doc/hdfs-example.md

 predict activity based on some set of attributes.
 In our example we'll use MLaas4HEP package and Rucio data on HDFS.

-Here we provide all steps (from setup to ML training) that you can use as an example for future use-cases:

-#### setup proper environment
-Here we'll use anaconda as an example, but it is not a requirement, e.g. there are other methods to install all dependencies).
+Here we provide all steps (from setup to ML training) that you can use as an example for future use-cases.
+For simplicity, we'll use anaconda as an example to bring all dependencies but it is not a requirement, e.g. there are other methods to install all dependencies.

 ```
 # download anaconda shell script and install it on your node